Multi-Agent Diverse Generative Adversarial Networks: Conclusion

 \section{Conclusion}

-We presented a very simple and effective framework, Multi-Agent Diverse GAN, for generating diverse and meaningful samples.
-We showed the efficacy of our approach and compared it with various variants of GAN using extensive experiments and showed that it captures diverse modes while producing high quality samples.
-We presented theoretical analysis of MAD-GAN with conditions for global optimality.
-An interesting future direction would be to estimate a priori the number of generators needed.
+We presented a very simple and effective framework, Multi-Agent Diverse GAN (MAD-GAN), for generating diverse and meaningful samples.
+We showed the efficacy of our approach and compared it with various variants of GAN that it captures diverse modes while producing high quality samples.
+We presented a theoretical analysis of MAD-GAN with conditions for global optimality.
+Looking forward, an interesting future direction would be to estimate a priori the number of generators needed for a particular dataset.
+It is not clear how to do that given that we do not have access to the true data distribution.
+In addition, we would also like to theoretically understand the limiting cases that depend on the relationship between the number of generators and the complexity of the data distribution.
+Another interesting direction would be to exploit different generators such that their combinations can be used to capture diverse modes.